DataDog/datadog-agent/docs/public/components/creating-components.md

     }
     ```

-All component interfaces must be called `Component`, so all imports have the form `compressiondef.Component`.
+All component interfaces must be called `Component`, so all imports have the form `def.Component`.

 You can see that our interface only exposes the bare minimum.
 You should aim at having the smallest possible interface
 for your component.

 When defining a component interface, we avoid using structs or interfaces from third-party dependencies.

 !!! warning "Interface using a third-party dependency"
     ```
-    package telemetrydef
+    package def

     import "github.com/prometheus/client_golang/prometheus"